-During the three and six months ended October 31, 2015, gross R&D expenditures totaled \$1.8 million and \$3.4 million, respectively (2014 - \$3.1 million and \$7.0 million, respectively).
-During the six months ended October 31, 2014, we filed an IND and transitioned into clinical development.
+During the three and nine months ended January 31, 2016, gross R&D expenditures totaled \$1.3 million and \$4.7 million, respectively (2015 - \$1.7 million and \$8.7 million, respectively).

+During the nine months ended January 31, 2015, we filed an IND and transitioned into clinical development.
 As a result, clinical development and chemistry, manufacturing and controls ("CMC") costs increased and discovery chemistry and preclinical costs decreased.
-However, in October 2014, we announced the suspension of clinical development efforts related to ZEN-3365.
-During the three months ended October 31, 2014 we recognized a \$0.4 million impairment loss on clinical supplies.
+However, in October 2014, we announced the suspension of clinical development efforts related to ZEN-3365 and recognized a \$0.4 million impairment loss on clinical supplies.

-During the six months ended October 31, 2015, we focused efforts on our superior 2nd generation compounds suitable for clinical development.
-We incurred costs related to our preclinical, CMC, and research activities of \$1.1 million and \$2.2 million for the three and six months ending October 31, 2015, respectively.
+During the nine months ended January 31, 2016, we focused efforts on our superior 2nd generation compounds suitable for clinical development.
+We incurred costs related to our preclinical, CMC, and research activities of \$0.5 million and \$2.7 million for the three and nine months ended January 31, 2016, respectively.
+We incurred costs related to our clinical and regulatory activities of \$0.3 million and \$0.4 million for the three and nine months ended January 31, 2016, respectively.
 We selected a new clinical development candidate and advanced a reversible Pan BET inhibitor through IND-enabling studies.
 We filed an IND in December 2015 and plan to initiate Phase 1 clinical trials in calendar 2016.